What is Form 1040-EZ?

 If a person does not receive a Form 1099-INT, it means they did not earn more than $10 in interest from the institution issuing the form.

 Individuals who received unemployment benefits during the year should provide Form 1099-G. State agencies use the form to report the total amount of unemployment benefits received by an individual.

 5. Understand itemized deductions vs. standard deductions

-All taxpayers are eligible for the standard deduction, a set amount which reduces their taxable income.
+All taxpayers are eligible for the standard deduction, a set amount that reduces their taxable income.
 As of 2019, the standard deduction for single filers is $12,200, and for married couples filing jointly, $24,400.

-In lieu of taking the standard deduction, taxpayers can choose to itemize their deductions – that is, list tax-deductible expenses.
+Instead of taking the standard deduction, taxpayers can choose to itemize their deductions – that is, list tax-deductible expenses.
 With the large increase in the standard deduction allowance (the standard deduction was nearly doubled as part of the Trump tax bill), nearly all taxpayers will fare better just taking the standard deduction, as opposed to itemizing.
 One possible exception might be individuals who own their own business or who are self-employed, and who have extensive eligible deductions to take.